Stream Conditions - Updated 11/04/24

 River Flows

 The Conococheague and many of the smaller mountain streams are freestone streams so they are affected by rain and air temperature.
-The water level on the Jig is 1.6 slowly falling.
-Water is clear and temperature is 56 degrees.
+The water level is 1,1 and holding steady.
+Water is clear and temperature is 49-53 degrees.

 Hatch Info

-A few trout have been rising to Midges, Black Caddis and Tan Caddis, sulphurs.
+A few trout have been rising to Midges, BWO’s, Tan caddis.

 Special Report